 Los Angeles City Center is a suburban neighborhood (based on population density) located in Los Angeles, California.

-Real estate in the City Center of Los Angeles, CA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Real estate in the City Center of Los Angeles, CA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the City Center neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1940 and 1969.